Chaudhry Bilal Ijaz

-Chaudhry Bilal Ijaz (Urdu/چوہدری بلال اعجاز; born 8 October 1970) is a Pakistani politician who served as a member of the National Assembly of Pakistan from 2002 to 2007.
-Since 2019, he has served as chairman of the Punjab Zakat and Ushr Council under the government of the Punjab.
+Chaudhry Bilal Ijaz (Urdu/چوہدری بلال اعجاز; born 8 October 1970) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from 2002 to 2007.

-Born in Gujranwala, Bilal Ijaz was elected to the National Assembly after successfully contesting in the 2002 general election as a Pakistan Muslim League (Q) (PML-Q) candidate from constituency NA-100 (Gujranwala-VI).
+Born in Gujranwala, Bilal Ijaz was elected to the National Assembly in the 2002 general election as a Pakistan Muslim League (Q) (PML-Q) candidate from constituency NA-100 (Gujranwala-VI).

-He campaigned in the general elections of 2008 and 2013 as a PML-Q and independent candidate respectively, but was unsuccessful.
+He contested the 2008 and 2013 general elections as a PML-Q and independent candidate, respectively, but was unsuccessful.
 In late 2014, Ijaz joined the Pakistan Tehreek-e-Insaf (PTI).
-He contested in the 2018 election from his constituency NA-84 but was defeated by Azhar Qayyum Nahra of the PML-N.
+He contested in the 2018 election from NA-84 constituency but was defeated by Azhar Qayyum Nahra of the PML-N. He once again returned to the National Assembly after his victory in the 2024 elections.

-In 2019, he was appointed by the PTI-led Punjab government as chair of the provincial Zakat and Ushr Council.
+From 2019 to 2022, he served as chairman of the Punjab Zakat and Ushr Council.

+Anti Terrorism court Sarghodha convicted him in cases related to Musa Khel Mianwali Police Station.He was sentenced to 10 years in prisons on 22 July 2025.